kragen/derctuo/markdown/toolpath-optimization.md

 This simple recipe ramifies in all sorts of interesting ways.

-Probably nothing in here is original; it's all pretty obvious to someone who knows this stuff.
-But I haven't seen it presented this way anywhere else, it wasn't obvious to me, and I don't see it used in practice much.
+Probably nothing in here is original; it’s all pretty obvious to someone who knows this stuff.
+But I haven’t seen it presented this way anywhere else, it wasn’t obvious to me, and I don’t see it used in practice much.

 Construction simulation C